-Lead test kits are easy ways for you to discover what items at home could be exposing your family to lead.
-And you can easily order them online to test for lead in your home by yourself, without needing to hire a contractor.
+Lead test kits are easy ways for you to discover what items at home could be exposing your family to the neurotoxin.
+You can easily order lead test kits online to test for lead in your home by yourself, without needing to hire a contractor.

 Updated June 2018: This post was originally called How to Get Free Lead Test Kits.
 The free kits were available through a non-profit organization that no longer is able to provide free test kits.
 The links below will bring you to the same test kits that you can now buy on Amazon.
 They are still a great deal if you are concerned about the possibility of lead in your home.

-These test kits make it easy to get peace of mind about walls in your home or a piece of furniture that you are concerned might have lead paint.
+These test kits make it easy to get peace of mind about paint on the walls in your home or a piece of furniture that you are concerned might have lead paint.

 The Problem with Lead